rohitdhawan14/code-ownership-latency-study/README.md

 **Contents:**
 - `msr-final-results.csv.zst` — Complete PR-level dataset (Zstandard compressed, ~96 MB)
 - `owner_band_summary.csv` — Aggregated metrics grouped by ownership band
-- `README.pdf` — Snapshot of this documentation for archival reference

-For lightweight experimentation, a smaller 100 K-row representative sample can be found in this repository under `output/msr-final-results-sample.csv.zst`.

 All materials are released under a **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
 Accompanying SQL queries and scripts are licensed under **MIT** in this GitHub repository.